NIH Research Funding Trends

 Congress Has Begun Restoring the NIH Budget

-With the FY 2016 budget increase alone, NIH was able to award 832 more research project grants.
+With the FY 2017 budget increase alone, NIH was able to award 1,149 more research project grants than had been projected.

-A pattern of sustainable increases would allow NIH to support more meritorious research to improve the country’s health and quality of life as well as train the next generation of scientists.
+Additional funding will allow NIH to support even more meritorious research to improve the country’s health and quality of life.